jquery/infrastructure-puppet/README.md

 ## Install

 This repository is installed onto Puppet servers using the `puppet::server` profile, applied via the `puppet` role.
-To apply updates to this repository, SSH to the Puppet server and run `puppet-merge` as your local user.
+Updates to this repository are applied automatically.

 ## Provisioning new nodes